globalcitizen/php-iban/README.md

   * __Italy__ (IT) has a custom checksum system we need some help deciphering.
 Note that it is not the [Italian fiscal code](https://en.wikipedia.org/wiki/Italian_fiscal_code_card).
   * __Luxembourg__ (LU) does not seem to conform to any single checksum system.
 While some IBAN do validate with reasonably common systems, others don't or use others.
 The suggestion that Luxembourg has a national checksum system may in fact be incorrect.
 We need some clarification here, hopefully someone can dig up an official statement.
   * __Mauritania__ (MR) has a dual character checksum system but our example IBAN does not match MOD97-10 which would be the expected system.
-  * __Monaco__ (MC) has a dual character checksum system but our example IBAN does not match MOD97-10 which would be expected system.
-A web search for more IBANs (try the casinos and hotels!) would be useful.
   * __San Marino__ (SM) has an alphabetic checksum with an unknown algorithm.

  * If you are willing to spend some time searching, we could do with some more test IBANs for most countries, especially smaller ones...